sfi0zy/workspace-setup/README.md

     - VLC
 - System:
     - openssh-server

-Some utils such as software-properties-common, curl, snapd, preload, inotify-tools and build-essential will be installed as well.

-The additional packages, required by different software will be installed without any additional questions.

 Installation will take some time.
 Then restart your computer, add SSH keys if needed, log in into your web accounts and you're ready.